NelsonTooMighty/Beat.Box/README.md

   - Status:
       - As of now, full functionality between the back-end and GUI has been achieved.
       - There is still plenty more features that can be added if there were additional sprints.
-Myslef and Avery have discussed continueing this program even though
+Myself and Avery have discussed continueing this program even though
       - the class is over to see the full potential of the program.

   - Issues/ Needed Fixes: